swissup/swissup.github.io/m2/argento/customization/custom-theme.md

 > Supported since theme-editor version 1.9.8

-By default, custom theme doesn't inherit theme editor changes.
-If you want to apply the changes to your custom theme (inherited from one of Argento themes) you should explicitly indicate this in theme view.xml file:
+By default, a custom theme doesn't inherit theme editor changes.
+If you want to apply the changes to your custom theme (inherited from one of Argento themes) you should explicitly indicate this in the theme view.xml file:

  1. Open `etc/view.xml` file inside your custom theme.
 If it doesn't exist, create it: